BhuvaneshwaranK/Text-Analytics/README.md

 "Identify the entity, features & topics in the 'Comments' data or 'Twitter #machine learning' data".

-Frame : What are the comments you are trying to understand?
+**Frame**: What are the comments you are trying to understand?

-Acquire, Refine, Explore : Do Wordcloud, Lemmitization, Part of Speech Analysis and Entity Chunking.
+**Acquire**: Refine, Explore : Do Wordcloud, Lemmitization, Part of Speech Analysis and Entity Chunking.

-Models : TF-IDF, Topic modelling, Sentiment Analysis.
+**Models**: TF-IDF, Topic modelling, Sentiment Analysis.

-Insight : Share the insight through word cloud and topic.
+**Insight**: Share the insight through word cloud and topic.